“Embrace failure,” “own the disease,” among PwC’s prescriptions for medtech players

 Medtech companies prepare for an innovation makeover is the second in a series of reports on medtech innovation, the first of which focused on global competitiveness.
 A full copy of the report and supporting infographics are available for download at www.pwc.com/us/innovationscorecard.

-Note: Any citations of this research must be attributed to “PwC’s Health Research Institute.”
+Note to editors: Any citations of this research must be attributed to “PwC’s Health Research Institute.”

 About PwC Health Research Institute (HRI)

 PwC’s Health Research Institute (www.pwc.com/hri) provides new intelligence, perspectives, and analysis on trends affecting health-related industries.
 The Health Research Institute helps executive decision makers navigate change through primary research and collaborative exchange.
 Our views are shaped by a network of professionals with executive and day-to-day experience in the health industry.
 HRI research is not sponsored by businesses, government, or other institutions.

 About PwC’s Health Industries Group

 PwC’s Health Industries Group (www.pwc.com/us/healthindustries) is a leading advisor to public and private organizations across the health industries, including healthcare providers, pharmaceuticals, health and life sciences, payers, employers, academic institutions and non-health organizations with significant presence in the health market.
 Follow PwC Health Industries at @PwCHealth.